dragosmg/arrow_capstone_project/README.md

 to figure out what is going on when things go wrong (by adding a way to inspect the Arrow query being generated in a dplyr pipeline, and by allowing more granular condition handling/ messaging).
-Moreover, user will be able to include their own functions, operating on Arrow data, in a dplyr pipeline.
+Moreover, user will be able to include their own functions (using regular R syntax), operating on Arrow data, in a dplyr pipeline.
 Users will also have access to a minimal documentation for each binding, point to the function the binding is emulating and highlighting possible differences.

 # 2 Core